 These proposals focus on improving the way the Council works, delivering more services online, making it easier for you to access information and services in ways that are quick, efficient and convenient.
 For services right across the Council, we will enable customers to report, apply or pay for services online.
 The way Council staff work will also be improved, with better online internal processes and the introduction of more mobile working to make us more efficient.
-Online services, meaning we can make sure our resources are used where they are needed most.
+Online services are much more cost effective than traditional services, meaning we can make sure our resources are used where they are needed most.
 The proposals in this grouping total £1,800,000 of savings to the General Revenue Account.